-MAT 250 ELEMENTARY MATHEMATICS
+MAT 250 ELEMENTARY MATHEMATICS 3.0 Credits

 Course provides students with an understanding of the meaning of numbers, fundamental operations of arithmetic, structure of the real number system & its subsystems, & elementary numbers theory.
 Within the parameters of an approved articulation agreement, this course may transfer to an accredited Education program at a comprehensive four-year college or university.
 This course is recommended for students who plan to major in Early Childhood or Elementary Education.
-(Graphing calculator required) (Prerequisite: MAT 110)
+(Graphing calculator required) (Prerequisite: "C" or better in MAT 110)

-MAT 251 ELEMENTARY MATHEMATICS II
+MAT 251 ELEMENTARY MATHEMATICS II 3.0 Credits

 This course provides students with an understanding of informal geometry and basic concepts of measurement.
 Within the parameters of an approved articulation agreement, this course may transfer to an accredited Education program at a comprehensive four-year college or university.
 This course is recommended for students who plan to major in Early Childhood or Elementary Education.
-(Graphing calculator required) (Prerequisite: MAT 110)
+(Graphing calculator required) (Prerequisite: "C" or better in MAT 110)

-MED 103 MEDICAL ASSISTING INTRODUCTION
+MED 103 MEDICAL ASSISTING INTRODUCTION 3.0 Credits

 This course provides an introduction to the profession of medical assisting, including qualifications, duties, and the role of the medical assistant.
 It also covers law and ethics as they relate to the medical office, with emphasis on the medical assisting profession.
-(Prerequisites: RDG 100, ENG 100 or equivalent placement test score and admission to the Medical Assisting or Medical Office Administrative Assistant program)
+(Prerequisites: RDG 100, ENG 100 or equivalent placement test score and acceptance into the Medical Assisting or Medical Office Administrative Assistant Program)